Upper School Curriculum

 English 11

-The goal of English 11 is to further develop students’ reading and writing skills using expository, narrative, formal argument, and literary analysis in relation to the study of American literature.
-A special emphasis is placed on personal writing in preparation for the college application essays.
-The course focuses on recognizing common errors, improving syntax through effective transitions, and honing SAT/ACT skills.
+The goal of English 11 is to develop students’ reading and writing skills using expository, narrative, formal argument and literary analysis in relation to the study of American literature.
+A particular emphasis is placed on personal writing in preparation for college application essays.
+The course focuses on recognizing common errors, improving syntax through effective transitions and honing SAT/ACT skills.
 Vocabulary words gleaned from SAT lists and literary readings are reviewed throughout the year.
-This class includes a thorough review of research skills using databases and electronic sources, MLA format, and strategies to avoid plagiarism, as juniors are now held accountable for all forms of plagiarism as outlined in the Student Handbook.
-In order to develop effective oratory skills, students will participate in class discussions, recitations, and oral presentations.
+This class includes thoroughly reviewing research skills using databases and electronic sources, MLA format and strategies to avoid plagiarism.
+Juniors are now held accountable for all forms of plagiarism, as outlined in the student handbook.
+Students will participate in class discussions, recitations and oral presentations to develop effective oratory skills.

 Honors English 11

-This course is designed for the junior English student who has proven competency in reading, analytical thinking, composition, and grammar.
+This course is designed for the junior English student with proven competency in reading, analytical thinking, composition and grammar.
 Course content consists of a survey of American literature from the 17th through the 21st centuries.
-Students will study the development of American literature over time, in direct relation to historical events and the literary periods that influenced an author’s body of work.
-Students will develop composition skills to prepare them for advanced writing in either Honors English 12 or AP English Literature.
-To that effect, students will write a variety of essays, including expository, narrative, formal argument, and literary analysis; in addition to their writing of a persuasive research paper.
-In order to develop effective communication skills, students will participate in class discussions and oral presentations.
-Additionally, vocabulary instruction, grammar practice, and critical thinking skills will be emphasized.
+Students will study the development of American literature over time, directly related to historical events and the literary periods that influenced an author’s body of work.
+Students will develop composition skills to prepare them for advanced writing in Honors English 12 or AP English Literature.
+To that effect, students will write a variety of essays, including expository, narrative, formal argument and literary analysis, in addition to their writing a persuasive research paper.
+Students will participate in class discussions and oral presentations to develop effective communication skills.
+Additionally, vocabulary instruction, grammar practice and critical thinking skills will be emphasized.

 Prerequisite: Teacher recommendation based on English 10 or Honors English 10 achievement.